29next/developer-docs/docs/themes/settings.md

 ### Introduction

-Theme support dynamic settings for use in in a theme that can be managed in the store dashboard theme editor.

-### Theme Editor Experience

-Theme settings are the power behind providing a powerful easy to use editor experience for users to customize the look and feel of their storefront without needing to know how to code.
+Theme settings are the power behind the dashboard theme editor experience allowing users to customize the look and feel of their storefront without needing to know how to code.

 ```mdx-code-block
 import useBaseUrl from '@docusaurus/useBaseUrl';